-Unlike Jazzercise, Tae-Bo, sauna suits, and shake weights, yoga doesn’t seem like an exercise fad that’s going away anytime soon.
-More than 20 million U.S. adults regularly practice yoga, a number that keeps on growing, according to the most recent Yoga in America Study conducted for Yoga Journal and the Yoga Alliance.
+Unlike Jazzercise, Tae-Bo, sauna suits and shake weights, yoga isn't an exercise fad that's going away anytime soon.
+About 36 million U.S. adults regularly practice yoga, a number that keeps on growing, according to the most recent Yoga in America Study conducted for Yoga Journal and the Yoga Alliance.

 There are many styles of yoga to choose from, so if you're new to yoga, it might be confusing to know what style to try.
 There are dozens of styles and contemporary interpretations (some would say "bastardizations" — think hip-hop yoga, laughter yoga, Yogalates, etc.), but we'll stick with the most common styles available at yoga studios.